On the spectrum of limit models: Introduction

 More precisely in Section 6, we showcase how to use these results to study limit models on the AECs of: modules, with embeddings; torsion abelian groups, with pure embeddings; and models of a complete first-order theory, with elementary embeddings.
 In particular, we derive as an immediate corollary a slight weakening of the main theorem of \cite{maz24}: that in the AEC of $R$-modules with embeddings, $R$ is $(<\aleph_n)$-Noetherian but not $(< \aleph_{n-1})$-Noetherian if and only if for all stability cardinals $\lambda \geq \beth_{\beth_{(2^{\operatorname{card}(R) + \aleph_0})^+}}$, there are exactly $n+1$ non-isomorphic $\lambda$-limit models (this result is slightly weaker than \cite[3.17]{maz24} as the lower bound on $\lambda$ is higher than in the original result).

-The paper has six sections and an Appendix.
-Section 2 presents necessary background and some basic results (though many of the examples are not necessary to understand the main results).
-Section 3 deals with high cofinality limit models, and ends with the application in AECs with $\mu$-tameness.
+The paper has six sections.
+Section 2 presents necessary background, some basic results and some examples (though many of the examples are not necessary to understand the main results).
+Section 3 deals with high cofinality limit models, and ends with the application to AECs with $\mu$-tameness.
 Section 4 addresses low cofinality limit models.
 Section 5 presents `general' results that give the full spectrum of limit models, including the `black box' versions of the main theorem that can be applied for all large enough stable $\lambda$.
 Section 6 presents some applications of our results in natural AECs.
-Appendix \ref{appendix} contains a short proof of the spectrum of limit models in the first order context.

 This paper was written while the first author was working on a Ph.D. thesis under the direction of Rami Grossberg at Carnegie Mellon University, and the first author would like to thank Professor Grossberg for his guidance and assistance in his research in general and in this work specifically.
 We would also like to thank Sebastien Vasey for sharing with us key ideas that play an important role in this paper (specifically in Subsection 3.4 and Subsection 4.2).
 We thank John Baldwin for comments that help improve the paper.
+We also thank the anonymous referee for detailed comments that helped improve the presentation of the paper.